2018 Hobby Stock Rules

 Tires and Wheels

 1. 8” or 10” inch wide steel wheels only.
 NASCAR pull-off slicks.
 Tires must be used pull-offs, no new tires.
 Must have minimum 0.375” studs with 1” lug nuts.
 Tires must durometer 60 or more after the A feature.
 May run bead locks on right rear only.
 Tires may be grooved, NO siping allowed.
 (Used G60 or KK704 USED tires allowed and recommended, may be grooved or siped.
 Again USED G60s ONLY!!!!)
+ALL WHEEL COVERS MUST BE PLASTIC.

 2. Softening is not allowed.
 Solvents of any kind are not allowed.
 Altering tires with any components or chemicals which alter the manufacturer’s baseline-settings of the tire is not allowed.